devidduma/ecommerce-backend/README.md

 E-Commerce application backend for online shopping of books, coffee mugs, mouse pads and luggage tags.

+### Frontend module

+This project is the backend module.

+The frontend module that consumes the API of this backend can be found under [devidduma/ecommerce-frontend](https://github.com/devidduma/ecommerce-frontend).

 ### Backend API

 1. Run the project in your favourite IDE.